Cardiomyopathy G021

 * This SOP includes genetic cardiomyopathies which do not meet the exclusion criteria

-Conditions not covered by these SOPs
+Conditions not covered by SOP

 - Cardiac transplant rejection #

-- Hypertension *
+- Hypertension* - Hypertension SOP

-- Myocardial abnormality caused by ischaemic heart disease * - Ischaemic heart disease SoP
+- Myocardial abnormality caused by ischaemic heart disease* - Ischaemic heart disease SOP

-- Pericardial disease including pericarditis *
+- Pericardial disease including pericarditis* - Pericarditis SOP

 - Exercise-induced cardiac remodelling (athlete’s heart) #